On this page

 Before you start comparing the market for any major purchase, be it a car or a super fund, it’s important to think about what you want.
 Otherwise you could end up paying for expensive extras you don’t need.
 Or you could sign up for a product that lacks the features you do need.

+For those who like a little more control, or who feel they could do a better job themselves, many big funds also offer direct investments in shares, exchange-traded funds (ETFs) and term deposits.
 If you are interested in taking full control of your super, a self-managed super fund (SMSF) may be more your speed.
-You can find out more about whether an SMSF is right for you here.
+Find out more about whether an SMSF could be right for you.

 2. Explore your options

-If you are already in a fund, check its website or annual reports so you know what it does and doesn’t offer.
-Also check its investment performance over three, five, seven and ten years as well as its fee structure.
-Then go online to research and compare other funds on offer.
+If you are already in a fund, check its website or Product Disclosure Statement (PDS) so you know what it does and doesn’t offer.
+Also check investment performance for the option you’ve decided is right for you over three, five, seven and ten years as well as the fund’s fee structure.
+Collect the same information from other super funds you already have an account with that you want to compare.
+Then, if you wish, go online to come up with a shortlist of other funds you would like to compare.

 Past performance is no guarantee of future returns, but you can have more confidence in a fund with a track record of above average returns over at least five years.